Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price – Gaggia Direct

-The Brera features more stainless steel in the build than plastic, so it feels and looks a bit better quality.
+The Brera features more stainless steel in the build than plastic, so it feels and looks a little bit better quality.
 The Brera controls with the LCD display are a little bit nicer.

 The DeLonghi coffee machines (both the Magnifica S and the cheaper ESAM 4200) have the edge when it comes to grind settings.